Towards a muon scattering tomography system for both low-Z and high-Z materials: Simulation of muons through MST system

 where $\theta_{y^{\prime}}$ and $\Delta y^{\prime}$ is the deflection angle and displacement in $y^{\prime}z^{\prime}$ plane and so is the projection in $x^{\prime}z^{\prime}$ plane. $c_1$ and $c_2$ are independent random variables following the normal distribution.

-Then the muon vertex and direction after the MCS effect in the particle coordinate system are rotated into the detector coordinate system.
-Its vertex is illustrated as $P^{\prime}$ in the $yz$ projection plane in Fig.~\ref{fig:MCSsim}. $\Delta p$ and $\theta_{p}$ are resulted from the MCS effect and different from the $\Delta y^{\prime}$ and $\theta_{y^{\prime}}$ in the particle coordinate system.
-We assumed that the muon direction at $P^{\prime}$ is the same as the muon exit direction and thus the deviation angle at the exit point is approximately the same as $\theta_{p}$.
+Then the muon position and direction after the MCS effect in the particle coordinate system are rotated into the detector coordinate system following Eq.~\ref{eq:RotateMatrix}.
+As illustrated in Fig.~\ref{fig:MCSsim}, this position projected in the $yz$ plane is denoted as $P$. $\Delta p$ and $\theta_{p}$ are resulted from the MCS effect, which are different from the $\Delta y^{\prime}$ and $\theta_{y^{\prime}}$ after coordinate transformation.
+We assumed that the muon direction at $P$ is the same as the direction of muon exit position and thus the deviation angle at the exit point is approximately the same as $\theta_{p}$.
 Then the muon outgoing trajectory on the $yz$ plane can be estimated with the following:

 where $\theta_{in,y}$ is the angle of incident trajectory.
 This formula is only valid for thin sliced materials.
 Meanwhile, the outgoing trajectory on the $xz$ plane can be processed in a similar way as that on the $yz$ plane.
-We validate the toy Monte Carlo process of MCS effect by fitting the sampled deflected angles with the theoretical distribution in Eq.~\ref{eq:MCSgaus} as shown in Fig~\ref{fig:MSdeteAng}.
+We validate the toy Monte Carlo process of MCS effect by fitting the $\theta_{\rm{space}}$ of sampled muon events with Eq.~\ref{eq:MCSgaus} as shown in Fig~\ref{fig:MSdeteAng}, where the fitted value of $\theta_{0}$ is consistent with the theoretical value estimated from Eq.
+3.4.